How Often Should You Wash Your Sheets?

 • Next, tumble dry on a low setting or hang dry.

-If you wish to have that crisp look offered by hotel sheets, a warm iron can help you!
+If you wish to have that crisp look offered by hotel sheets, a warm iron can help!
 Since washing and drying bed sheets might take a few hours, it is always better to have a couple of sets of sheets.
 That way, you can strip the bed, make it up with fresh sheets, and throw the dirty sheets into the wash when it's convenient.
-At Turmerry, we recommend you to go for organic sheet sets as they are free of chemicals and entirely safe for both you and the environment.
+At Turmerry, we recommend you go for organic bedding and sheet sets, as they are free of harmful chemicals and entirely safe for both you and the environment.

 Don't Forget Your Pillows and Other Bedding Products

-Just like sheets, pillows, and other bedding, including duvets, blankets, comforters should be washed or cleaned accordingly.
+Just like bed sheets, pillows, and other bedding, including duvet covers, blankets, and comforters, should be cleaned and maintained accordingly.

 natural and organic pillows